-I recently did this, it’s hard to do because there’s always going to be memories attached to those pictures, however, it shouldn’t matter what you look like.
+I recently did this, it’s hard to do because there are always going to be memories attached to those pictures, however, it shouldn’t matter what you look like.
 I absolutely hate seeing ‘before’ and ‘after’ posts on Instagram.
-It is really UNHEALTHY to compare yourself throughout your recovery, you aren’t recovery if you are looking back and wishing you were in the same shape as before.
+It is really UNHEALTHY to compare yourself throughout your recovery, you aren’t recovering if you are looking back and wishing you were in the same shape as before.
 Furthermore, it’s unhealthy for other people to see and do it too.
 Often people like to kinda show off what they looked like pre-recovery even if they don’t mean it to be mean or whatever, but it makes you feel rubbish about yourself.

 Related: My favourite recovery quotes